Ever wonder what it's like to experience a day in the life of a nurse? Or what an OB nurse does? Or even what it takes to become an OBGYN nurse?

-Many people refer to an OB nurse position as “the best job ever.”
+Many people refer to an OBGYN nurse position as “the best job ever.”
 While the job certainly has its benefits, it also comes with challenges.
 Contrary to popular belief, the role involves much more than “sitting around and holding babies all day.”
 Let’s explore the reality of what the role entails, as I walk you through a day in the life of an OB nurse (on a good day.)

-The Good, the Bad, and the Absolute Sad
+Day in the Life of a Nurse: The Good, the Bad, and the Absolute Sad

 People often ask, “How old was the youngest patient you ever took care of?
 What about the oldest?”
 This is because the childbearing age is so broad.
 My answer?
 11 and 49.

 I’m also often asked, “What was your worst day at work?”
 Well, grab a tissue because this one will break your heart.